 How to self-learn sword?

-Many people have such a harsh reaction to this idea of how to self-learn sword not working.
-While this mostly applies to Japanese sword arts it can applied to other sword arts such as HEMA.
+Many people harshly react to this idea of how to self-learn the sword not working.
+While my take primarily applies to Japanese sword arts, it can be applied to other sword arts such as HEMA.
 I would like to break things down and talk about some points to consider.

 What are the reasons for learning?

-Learning sword is exciting and interesting.
-It looks powerful and much is romanticized about the arts of the sword in many cultures around the world.
-The sword is featured in thousands of stories from books to film and video games.
+Learning the arts of the sword is exciting and interesting.
+It looks powerful, and much is romanticized about the arts of the sword, and warriors in many cultures around the world.
+The sword is featured in thousands of stories, from books to films and video games.
 It is found in sculpture and art throughout the world and centuries of civilization.
-So the appeal is huge.
+So I understand the enormous appeal.

-Aside from looking cool, what are the reasons?
+Aside from looking cool, what are the reasons for learning swordsmanship?
 To learn a martial art from the by-gone age of the sword, of course.
 There is nothing wrong with that.
-If you wish to learn something properly is it not a good idea to learn it properly?
+If you wish to learn something properly, isn't it a good idea to learn it properly?
 I have some students outside of Japan.
 Teaching them through various means electronically.
 I have students in Japan as well.
-One thing that links everyones learning is that no matter how much information you give them, they still make mistakes and struggle to grasp the teachings.
+One thing that links everyone's learning is that no matter how much information you give them, they still make mistakes and struggle to grasp the teachings.

-Having trouble learning is normal.
-If someone under the teachers wing can not learn well, then how easily can one without the hand of a teacher to guide them expect to learn it?
-If your wish is to learn an actual style then you certainly do need someone with knowledge of the style to teach you.
-As someone asked, how to self learn sword skills.
+Having some struggles during learning is normal.
+If someone directly under the teacher's wing can not learn well, then how easily can one without the hand of a teacher to guide them to expect to learn it?
+If you wish to learn an actual style, you certainly need someone with knowledge of the style to teach you.
+As someone asked, how to self-learn sword skills.
 The operative word is skill.

-If you want skills you can only go so far on your own.
+If you want skills, you can only go so far on your own.
 Swordsmanship training is not a solo endeavor.
-Although, sword training has been popularized as a solo activity it strictly is not one, historically.
+Although sword training has been popularized as a solo activity, it strictly is not one, historically.
 Some training is done by oneself of course, but the sword is meant to be used against another person.
 Combat is extremely complicated.
-One does not just figure these things out by ones self.
+One does not just figure these things out by oneself.
 To learn swordsmanship requires a teacher to guide you through its complexities.

-Autodidacticism is certainly part of our lives.
-Especially with the ease at which information can be gathered in the modern age.
+Autodidacticism is undoubtedly part of our lives.
+Especially with the ease with which information can be gathered in the modern age.

-A lot of the classical arts have a depth to them.
-It is pure ignorance to go on YouTube or look at photos or drawings and believe we are able teach ourselves from the shadows.
+A lot of the classical arts have depth to them.
+It is pure ignorance to go on YouTube or look at photos or drawings and believe we are able to teach ourselves from the shadows.
 The unknown.
 It is an empty void we are reaching our hands into.
-If your idea is to play then go ahead, however if you have even a modicum of serious intentions then it is impossible to really self-learn sword skills.
+If your idea is to play, then go ahead; however, if you have even a modicum of serious intentions, then it is impossible to really self-learn sword skills.